Skip to content

 img_0377

 Homer already described the place as holy.
-So as I am not religious and don’t believe in Greek gods (although on our journey we met some interesting paganists) I can’t talk about any spirits I felt there, but Cap Sounio definitively made a strong impression on me.
+So, as I am not religious and don’t believe in Greek gods (although on our journey, we met some exciting paganists), I can’t talk about any spirits I felt there.
+Still, Cap Sounio definitively made a strong impression on me.
 The view was simply breathtaking.
-Unfortunately we couldn’t stay for the sunset, so our journey continued through the Greek countryside over the Isthmus of Corinth (a narrow land strip), crossing the famous canal of the same name which is a marvelous piece of engineering achieved in the end of the 19th century to finally the famous Peloponnes itself.
-Interestingly the canal turned the Peloponnes, naturally very much like Attica a peninsula, into an island.
-As the name by itself means Island of Pelops, millennia before the land was actually an island, it seems like there is some self prophecy in there or at least a good anecdote.
+Unfortunately, we couldn’t stay for the sunset, so our journey continued through the Greek countryside over the Isthmus of Corinth (a narrow land strip), crossing the famous canal of the same name, which is a marvelous piece of engineering achieved at the end of the 19th century to finally the famous Peloponnese itself.
+Interestingly, the canal naturally turned the Peloponnes, like Attica, a peninsula, into an island.
+As the name by itself means Island of Pelops, millennia before the land was actually an island, it seems there is some self-prophecy in there or at least a good anecdote.

 img_0391